Frequently asked questions for Practising Certificate renewal

 Please ask them to email us as soon as possible at employerqueries@swrb.govt.nz with their approval, your name and registration number.

-I want to change the name of my employer
+I want to change the name of my employer. – We will do that for you.

-What happens when I go on maternity leave / move overseas / retire?
+What happens when I go on maternity leave, move overseas or retire?

 If you are no longer practising as a registered social worker or intend to stop practising in this coming financial year, in Aotearoa New Zealand (e.g. retirement, parental leave, moving overseas or some other reason) you will need to declare yourself as non-practising.